top of page

 Morning Glory (Flying Saucers) – Approx. 25-30 sds/pkt.
 Fast growing twining vines with heart-shaped leaves and large flowers marbled with white and purple-blue markings.
 Reaches 2-4 m in height.
 Absolutely stunning!

 Morning Glory (Heavenly Blue) – Approx. 25-30 sds/pkt.
 Pretty, sky blue flowers with soft white throats and lots of them!
-From these showy climbers all summer long along a fence or trellis.
-The largest flowers of all morning glories at 10 cm (4”) across
+From these showy climbers all summer long, along a fence or trellis.
+The largest flowers of all morning glories are 10 cm (4”) across

 PriceFrom C$2.19